codehacker7/Manage-your-Expenses-JavaProject/README.md

 - As a user, I do not want to have my expenses mixed with other user expenses
 - As a user, I want to have the authority to access the data anytime from the app
 - As a user, I want to have a feature to set up a limit on my expenses
+- As a user, I want to see my stored expenses